jradd/django-newproj-template/readme.md

 Creating keys makes pushing and pulling changes from Bitbucket or GitHub or the server a lot easier since you will only have one password to remember.

-SSH into the box, from the project directory (the one you made in [using the new Vagrant Base Box](#using-the-new-vagrant-base-box)) on your host system run:
+SSH into the box if you aren't already, from the project directory (the one you made in [using the new Vagrant Base Box](#using-the-new-vagrant-base-box)) on your host system run:

     (host) $ vagrant up
     (host) $ vagrant ssh